xdstone1on163/streaming_LLM_on_aws_with_websocket/README.md

 3. see following 2 examples:
 ![Bedrock Example](images/bedrock-access-example.png)
 ![OpenAI Example](images/openai-access-example.png)

+### Additional Customizations
+Feel free to explore and customize the project further based on your requirements:
+- Modify the Lambda function code to enhance or modify the AI processing logic.
+- Implement additional functionalities, such as error handling or security measures.
+- Integrate with other AI services or APIs to extend the capabilities of the WebSocket API.

 ## Contributing
 Contributions to this project are welcome!
 If you have any ideas, improvements, or bug fixes, please open an issue or submit a pull request.